"Dec. 7, 2012 -- A drug related to thalidomide may be more potent and less toxic than thalidomide, which is often used to treat lupus skin conditions.

 Race: Race did not significantly influence belimumab pharmacokinetics.
 The racial distribution was 53% white/Caucasian, 16% Asian, 16% Alaska native/American Indian, and 14% black/African-American.

 Renal Impairment: No formal studies were conducted to examine the effects of renal impairment on the pharmacokinetics of belimumab.
-Belimumab has been studied in a limited number of patients with SLE and renal impairment (261 subjects with moderate renal impairment, creatinine clearance > 30 and < 60 mL/min; 14 subjects with severe renal impairment, creatinine clearance > 15 and < 30 mL/min).
+BENLYSTA has been studied in a limited number of patients with SLE and renal impairment (261 subjects with moderate renal impairment, creatinine clearance ≥ 30 and < 60 mL/min; 14 subjects with severe renal impairment, creatinine clearance ≥ 15 and < 30 mL/min).
 Although increases in creatinine clearance and proteinuria ( > 2 g/day) increased belimumab clearance, these effects were within the expected range of variability.
 Therefore, dosage adjustment in patients with renal impairment is not recommended.

 Hepatic Impairment: No formal studies were conducted to examine the effects of hepatic impairment on the pharmacokinetics of belimumab.
-Belimumab has not been studied in patients with severe hepatic impairment.
 Baseline ALT and AST levels did not significantly influence belimumab pharmacokinetics.

 Trial 1: BENLYSTA 1 mg/kg, 4 mg/kg, 10 mg/kg

 Trial 1 enrolled 449 patients and evaluated doses of 1, 4, and 10 mg/kg BENLYSTA plus standard of care compared with placebo plus standard of care over 52 weeks in patients with SLE.
-Patients had to have a SELENA-SLEDAI score of > 4 at baseline and a history of autoantibodies (anti-nuclear antibody (ANA) and/or anti-double-stranded DNA (anti-dsDNA), but 28% of the population was autoantibody negative at baseline.
+Patients had to have a SELENA-SLEDAI score of > 4 at baseline and a history of autoantibodies [anti-nuclear antibody (ANA) and/or anti-double-stranded DNA (anti-dsDNA)], but 28% of the population was autoantibody negative at baseline.
 The co-primary endpoints were percent change in SELENA-SLEDAI score at Week 24 and time to first flare over 52 weeks.
-No significant differences between any of the BENLYSTA groups and the placebo group were observed.
+No significant differences between any of the groups receiving BENLYSTA and the group receiving placebo were observed.
 Exploratory analysis of this study identified a subgroup of patients (72%), who were autoantibody positive, in whom BENLYSTA appeared to offer benefit.
 The results of this study informed the design of Trials 2 and 3 and led to the selection of a target population and indication that is limited to autoantibody-positive SLE patients.